-Our Sixth Form is friendly, diverse, welcoming and caring place.
-Everybody knows each other and we enjoy a family-like atmosphere.
-Our internal and external students quickly make strong friendships, which they develop through participating in our extra-curricular activities, including netball, cadets, choir, debating, the Model UN, trips and more.
+Our Sixth Form is a friendly, diverse, welcoming and caring place.
+Since we are smaller than many other colleges, everybody knows each other and we enjoy a family-like atmosphere.
+Our internal and external students quickly form strong friendships, which they develop through participating in our extra-curricular activities and by taking part in trips and visits together.

-Leadership opportunities within our Sixth Form enable you to support our School, whilst developing important transferable skills (such as public speaking) that will be useful in any future career.
+Leadership opportunities within our Sixth Form enable you to support our School whilst developing important transferable skills (such as public speaking) that are useful in any future career.

-The leadership responsibilities for these roles include helping with School open events, and supporting life within our Sixth Form and across our School.
+The responsibilities for these roles include helping with School open events, and supporting life within our Sixth Form and across Westminster City School.